Friday, August 23, 2019

 -- Most players played for Atletico Madrid,Valencia or one of the two clubs in Basque, Real Sociedad and Athletic Bilbao.
 Isidro Langara who played with Real Oviedo and San Lorenzo in Argentina and Marcos Senna were the only players selected without ever playing in those clubs.
 Senna was a naturalised player from Brazil while Isidro Lángara was an exile in South America.

 -- Surprisingly, no player from Sevilla was selected.
 Jose Reyes and Negredo were ineligible because they played for Real Madrid while Gallego played with Barcelona.
 Jesus Navas only made honorable mention.
+He was the connection between the 2010 World Cup team and Euro 2024 team.

 -- Most players played before the 1990's.
 After 1990's, the big two dominated in the transfer market when the top domestic players ended up playing for them.